 For him, self-inquiry is the constant attention to the inner awareness of ‘I’ or ‘I am.
 This is the most efficient and direct way of discovering the unreality of the “I”-thought.
 Ramana taught that the ‘I’-thought will disappear and only self-awareness remains.
 This results in an ‘effortless awareness of being’ and then gradually the frequency of ‘I’ thoughts start decreasing.

 The time will eventually come, according to Ramana Maharishi, when the ‘I’-thought never rises again.
 This is what is known as Self-realization or liberation.
 The only way to make the mind cease its outward orientation is to turn inward.

-Initially it’s a difficult exercise to do but with experience, less effort is needed as the mind is drawn to the peace that comes from focusing on inner self.
+Initially, it’s a difficult exercise to do but with experience, less effort is needed as the mind is drawn to the peace that comes from focusing on the inner self.
 The more time we spend inward, the more we realize our true nature and the better we feel.
-We more we go inward, happier and more contended we become.
+We more we go inward, the happier and more contented we become.

-In our contemporary word, huge emphasis is given on our physique, beauty and looks.
-Therefore, people would love to spend money, energy and time to improve their looks.
-No doubt, physical health and our outer looks are very important but while pursuing this goal, most of us neglect the other far more crucial aspect of our health and wellbeing is our mind, the mental health.
+In our contemporary world, a huge emphasis is given to our physique, beauty, and looks.
+Therefore, people would love to spend money, energy, and time to improve their looks.
+No doubt, physical health, and our outer looks are very important but while pursuing this goal, most of us neglect the other far more crucial aspect of our health and wellbeing is our mind, the mental health.

-Meditation is nothing but a practice that leads us to undertake inner journey.
-When we meditate, we observe our mind and the stream of incessant thoughts that arise in mind, we become serene and quiet.
-Even under challenging and tough time, meditation gives us resilience to overcome that period.
-If we at peace with our mind and can manage our thoughts well, then we can surely become enlightened.
+Meditation is nothing but a practice that leads us to undertake the inner journey.
+When we meditate, we observe our mind and the stream of incessant thoughts that arise in our mind, we become serene and quiet.
+Even under challenging and tough times, meditation gives us the resilience to overcome that period.
+If we are at peace with our minds and can manage our thoughts well, then we can surely become enlightened.
 Through meditation practice, we can significantly increase our level of self-awareness, which is an essential part of inner governance.